ayoni02/ayoni02/README.md

 - 👋 Hi, I’m @ayoni02
 - 👀 I’m interested in sleep
-- 🌱 I’m currently learning fullstacks and kotlin :)
+- 🌱 I’m currently learning python and HTML :)
 - 💞️ I’m looking to collaborate on nothing, I'm a noob
 - 📫 How to reach me (google)